mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

 - A **summary of the expected result**.
 - Any **additional details** where the bug might occur or doesn't occur unexpectedly.
 - A **code snippet** that reproduces the issue, if applicable.
-- **Version information** for Python, hidimstat, and relevant dependencies (e.g., scikit-learn, numpy, pandas).
+- **Version information** for Python, HiDimStat, and relevant dependencies (e.g., scikit-learn, numpy, pandas).

 Suggesting enhancements
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you have an idea for improving hidimstat, whether it's a small fix
+If you have an idea for improving HiDimStat, whether it's a small fix
 or a new feature, first:

 - **Check if it has been proposed or implemented** by reviewing